NaitikSrivastavaProjects/srm-campus-helper/README.md

 # CampusConnect (SRM Helper)

-This is a project created for the Geeks for Geeks SRM recruitment task.
-It's a campus guide website.
+A basic campus guide webpage for SRMIST Students.

 ### Features
 - An interactive guide to key campus locations.